CISecurity/ControlsAssessmentSpecification/control-13/control-13.8.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Network
 	  - Protect
 	  - 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 12.4: Establish and Maintain Architecture Diagram(s)

 Inputs
 -----------
-#.
-The list of endpoints
+#. :code:`GV35`: Assets that are part of the network infrastructure
+#. :code:`GV40`: Network Boundaries

 Operations
 ----------
 #.
-Enumerate all endpoints supporting external removable media
+Use Input 1 :code:`GV35` to identify the network intrusion prevention solutions for the enterprise
 #.
-Enumerate all endpoints with a business need to support external removable media
+For each network boundary identified in Input 2, determine whether it is covered by at least one network intrusion prevention solution
 	#.
-Enumerate all endpoints without a business need to support external removable media
+Identify and enumerate boundaries covered by at least one network intrusion prevention solution (M2)
 	#.
-For each endpoint without a business need to support external removable media, examine its external media configuration, noting whether it is appropriately or inappropriately configured
-#.
-Enumerate the inappropriately configured endpoints
-#.
-Enumerate the appropriately configured endpoints
+Identify and enumerate boundaries not covered by at least one network intrusion prevention solution (M3)

 Measures
 --------
-* M1 = List of all endpoints supporting external removable media
-* M2 = List of all endpoints with a business need to support external removable media
-* M3 = List of all endpoints without a business need to support external removable media
-* M4 = List of appropriately configured endpoints without a need to support external removable media
-* M5 = List of inappropriately configured endpoints without a need to support external removable media
-* M6 = Count of endpoints supporting external removable media (count of M1)
+* M1 = Count of network boundaries :code:`GV40`
-* M7 = Count of endpoints with a business need to support external removable media (count of M2)
+* M2 = Count of network boundaries covered by a network intrusion prevention solution
-* M8 = Count of endpoints without a business need to support external removable media (count of M3)
+* M3 = Count of network boundaries not covered by a network intrusion prevention solution
-* M9 = Count of appropriately configured endpoints without a need to support external removable media (count of M4)
-* M10 = Count of inappropriately configured endpoints without a need to support external removable media (count of M5)

 Metrics
 -------